ongr-io/ElasticsearchBundle/README.md

 Technical goodies:

-- Provides nestable and DSL query builder to be executed by type repotitory services.
+- Provides nestable and DSL query builder to be executed by type repository services.
 - Uses Doctrine-like document / entities document-object mapping using annotations.
 - Query results iterators are provided for your convenience.
 - Registers console commands for index and types management and data import / export.